chingu-voyages/Handbook/docs/gettingstarted/whattodofirst.md

 ## Create and submit your Solo Project

+The Solo Project helps you validate that you have the necessary technical skills to be successful in a Voyage.
+It's also another way to build an app for your portfolio.
-- [Choose the tier](https://www.notion.so/Solo-Projects-2a41ff900cc24a72a919f0eb5e79c42b?pvs=21) that matches your current skill level.

-We have three tiers cooresponding to three levels of expertise - beginner (Tier 1), intermediate (Tier 2), & Experienced (Tier 3).
+You'll first need to choose the [tier](https://www.notion.so/Solo-Projects-2a41ff900cc24a72a919f0eb5e79c42b?pvs=21) that matches your current skill level.
+There are three tiers and ou should select the one that best matches your curren skill level - beginner (Tier 1), intermediate (Tier 2), or experienced (Tier 3).

 If you already have a project that matches your tier go ahead and submit it for evaluation.
 Your project can be one you've completed on your own or as a part of a team.
-It should meet this criteria:
+It should meet these criteria:

-- Coorespond to one of our three tiers
+- It must coorespond to the requirements of the tier you've selected
 - It should be original work (not copied from someone else, including a tutorial)
 - If created as part of a team you should be a major contributor to the project

-If you don't have a project that matches your tier create one following the specifications we provide.
+If you don't have a project you can create one from the 30+ projects we've provided specifications for.

 - If you applied as a Developer, UI/UX designer, or Data Scientist you can find ideas for Solo Projects to create —> [here](https://www.notion.so/4efdd43df321489d9bf4e73cbc4e66cb?pvs=21)

 - If you applied as a Product Owner you can find ideas for Solo Projects to create —> [here](https://www.notion.so/45b5f1e7967f4919aea77a7c09fa5172?pvs=21)

-Submit a [Solo Project Completion form](https://docs.chingu.io/voyage/soloproj/submit) so we can evaluate your project.
+When you are done, submit a [Solo Project Completion form](https://docs.chingu.io/voyage/soloproj/submit) so we can evaluate your project.

 One of our Facilitators will evaluate your Solo Project and will DM you in Discord with feedback you can use!
-They will look at both your code as well as the running app.
+They will look at both your code as well as the running app so you'll get 360-degree feedback.

 Once you've passed the Solo Project you'll be ready to participate in a Voyage!

 ## Sign up to Participate in a Voyage!

+Voyages are 6-week long remote team projects where you'll build a web app while refining your technical skills and adding new "soft" skills, like Agile.

 You can find the schedule of upcoming Voyages in the [#voyage-schedule](https://discord.com/channels/330284646283608064/913775964138393611)